mimuw-jnp2-rust/task-project/README.md

-# Frobnicator
+# Frobnicator (this is a template)

-## Autorzy
+## Authors
-- Andrzej Głuszak (gr 9, @agluszak na githubie)
+- Andrzej Głuszak (@agluszak on GitHub)
-- Linus Torvalds (Uniwersytet Helsiński, @torvalds na githubie)
+- Linus Torvalds (@torvalds on GitHub)

-## Opis
+## Description
-Od zawsze chcieliśmy napisać grę komputerową.
-Frobnicator będzie to gra platformowa, w której chodzi o to, żeby...

-Z grubsza będziemy wzorować się na [tym tutorialu](https://dev.to/sbelzile/rust-platformer-part-1-bevy-and-ecs-2pci).
+Frobnicator is going to be a platformer game similar to Super Mario Bros made using Bevy game engine.

-## Funkcjonalność
+## Features
-- Generowanie map
+- map generator
-- Strzelanie
+- shooting
-- AI dla wrogów (bardziej rozbudowane niż w tutorialu)
+- enemy AI
-- Możliwość zapisywania i wczytywania stanu gry
+- game state saving and loading
-- Punktacja
+- scores

-## Propozycja podziału na części
-W pierwszej części stworzymy grę opartą na tutorialu (z lepszym AI) i jedną zahardcodowaną planszą.

-W drugiej części dodamy do tego losowy generator map, zapisywanie/wczytywanie stanu gry oraz system punktacji.
+## Plan
+In the first part we're going to implement the basics: movement, physics and shooting.
+The enemies will simply bounce from one edge of the platform to the other.
+There will be only a single map.

+In the second part we're going to add random map generator, saving/loading, scores and a more sophisticated AI.

-## Biblioteki
+## Libraries
 - Bevy
-- może coś do serializacji danych? (czy mógłby Pan coś polecić?)
+- Serde (for serialization)